 Please report ALL problems and bugs you may encounter.
 I rely heavily on feedback to be able to fix bugs in the program.

-Advanced Setup: Installing an Internet based permanent Database Server
+Advanced Setup: Installing an Internet based permanent Master Database Server

 strongly recommend that you use a real VPS (Virtual Private Server)